It's no secret that the COVID-19 pandemic has led all types of businesses to restructure themselves in line with new strategic goals.

 On one hand, it may be that your existing organisational design does not make the best use of the talent you have available – you may conclude that if your teams, leadership responsibility and hierarchies are structured differently you might unlock untapped potential and realise considerable benefits.

 On the other hand, you may conclude that to achieve your desired goals, you need to create new roles that you do not currently have the right people for.
 You may need to explore the external talent market to acquire what you need.
 Equally, you may have to accept that some roles within the company have become obsolete.
 There is a difficult balancing act here between restructuring to maximise available talent and recognising the need to create new pivotal roles, without shoe-horning people into them if they are not suitable.

 Trade stability for flexibility

 Organisational designs and structures are there for a reason.
 They provide direction and cohesion across all operations, they maintain systems of hierarchy and accountability, they rationalise how different functions integrate with one another and contribute to the whole.
 This sort of stability is fundamental to ensuring large corporations, in particular, work towards unified strategic goals.

 But equally, too rigid a structure will cause problems.
-As mentioned already, if circumstances in the market or wider economy change, you have to be able to change tack accordingly.
-There is a trade-off between structure and control and a culture which encourages innovation and continuous improvement by providing people with an appropriate level of autonomy.
+If circumstances in the market or wider economy change (the COVID-19 pandemic being a prime example), you have to be able to change tack accordingly.
+There is a trade-off between structure and control and a culture that encourages innovation and continuous improvement by providing people with an appropriate level of autonomy.

 Be clear about responsibilities and accountability